 You might be asking yourself – what’s the point?
 Why not just tie CE2 to VCC, control the SRAM activation with only /CE, and be done with it?
 Why add this extra step with a transistor that seemingly does nothing, since the CE2 pin is always going to be at VCC when the game is on?
 That’s what I thought too, originally – I had the ‘139 decoder take care of the /CE pin, and separately held CE2 to VCC.
 And when the cartridge wasn’t powered, I had a pull-up resistor from /CE to the SRAM’s VCC pin, which was powered by the battery, to keep the chip from operating while off (to make sure no random data got written to the SRAM from noise).
 This worked great – the game would save just fine.
 Except for one tiny detail.
 If you look at the datasheet of a standard 64K SRAM chip, and look at the standby current, you’ll see this:

 The conditions in the middle column (Test Condition) say that CE2 needs to be held to GND, or /CE needs to be held to VCC (within 0.2 V) in order to get the low standby current in the microamps.
 Otherwise, the standby current would be in the milliamp range, even though the /WE and /OE pins aren’t being activated.
-Well, in my original circuit, CE2 was tied to VCC, so that wasn’t any good for getting low standby current, but /CE was held high to VCC (on the SRAM) through a pull-up resistor, so it should have the lower standby current, right?
+Well, in my original circuit, CE2 was pulled to VCC, so that wasn’t any good for getting low standby current, but /CE was held high to VCC (on the SRAM) through a pull-up resistor, so it should have the lower standby current, right?

 Wrong!
-The /CE pin was ALSO tied to the ‘139 decoder, which isn’t powered by the battery.
+The /CE pin was ALSO connected to the ‘139 decoder, which isn’t powered by the battery.
 It’s just off.
 This actually causes some leakage current – in the tens of microamps – to flow through the output pin of the ‘139 to GND.
 This leakage current can only come from one place – the pull-up resistor on the /CE pin.
 This extra leakage current caused a voltage drop across the pull-up resistor and actually put the /CE pin voltage below the 0.2 V threshold for low standby current.
 This caused the SRAM to have a high standby current, which ultimately drained the battery faster.

 So back to the NPN circuit.
 We can see that if the /RESET pin is at GND (or floating, if the game is removed from the SNES), then the transistor won’t be conducting.
 Then, the resistor RE pulls down the CE2 pin all the way to GND – no voltage drop to worry about.
 This puts the SRAM in the low standby current mode.
 Depending on the chip you get, you could see as little as 1 microamp of power being pulled from the battery – this would theoretically allow your game to last for 220,000 hours, or about 25 years!